SrilalS/U-Music/README.md

 Flutter Local Notifications : [Link To Plugin Page](https://pub.dev/packages/flutter_local_notifications)

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.This Project is a community project which is depending on the community to grow.
+For major changes, please open an issue first to discuss what you would like to change.
+This Project is a community project which is depending on the community to grow.